theguy000/OS-Interaction-Project/README.md

 #### Introduction

 This project consists of scripts to interact with the operating system and perform specific actions depending on whether the system is running Windows or Linux.
-On Windows and Linux, it performs random mouse movements and stops when you press **ESC**
+It simply performs random mouse movements and stops when you press **ESC**

 #### Requirements